NIT-Administrative-Systems/AS-serverless-nodejs-api/README.md

 # NodeJS API Template

+> [!WARNING]
+> This starter kit is no longer recommended.
+Use the [Northwestern Laravel Starter](https://laravel-starter.entapp.northwestern.edu/) to develop APIs instead.

 This is a [JSON:API](https://jsonapi.org/) service that can be quickly deployed to AWS.
 The tech stack is:

 - [Express](https://expressjs.com/)